 Why Stop the Invasion of Ants in Your Home?

-Every day, homeowners awake to find a trail of tiny black ants winding its way onto their kitchen or bathroom sinks.
+Everyday many homeowners awake to find a trail of tiny black ants winding its way onto their kitchen or bathroom sinks.
 Some may be repulsed by the sight, while others see it only as a minor inconvenience.
 Likewise, homeowners may also find large ant populations in their outdoor spaces.
-While ants may not be as disgusting as cockroaches or as potentially harmful as a wasp nest, their presence could lead to other issues.
+While ants may not be as disgusting as cockroaches or as scary as a wasp nest, their presence could lead to other issues.

 They may damage your home.

-One extreme risk with having a large ant colony near your home is the structural damage that can be caused by carpenter ants.
-These large black or bicolored ants remove wood from building materials in order to make their nests.
-They do not actually feed on the wood itself, but the removal of it can weaken structures leading to unsafe conditions and high repair costs.
+One risk is structural damage.
+Structural damage is often caused by carpenter ants.
+These large black or bicolored ants remove wood from building materials to make their nests.
+They do not actually feed on the wood itself.
+They remove the wood and this can weaken structures.
+Damage from carpenter ants can lead to unsafe conditions and high repair costs.

 They may increase pests and mold in the garden.